By: Team F10-3 Since: Aug 2019 Licence: MIT

 3.4.2.
 NLP Libraries

 External libraries were used to determine if the user input is correct or not.
-StanfordCoreNLP
+StanfordCoreNLP library was used to

 check for sentimental value of user input and the list of correct answers.
 This helps to check for negative sentence

 against a neutral or positive sentence (eg. "not a uml diagram" and "it’s a uml diagram").
-The FuzzyWuzzy
+The FuzzyWuzzy library was

 also used to determine the similarity percentage of the user input to the correct answer using fuzzy string matching